intel/nauta/docs/installation-and-configuration/Nauta Components System Requisites Table and Links.md

 # Nauta System Software Components Requisites
-Nauta requires certian components, as shown in Table 1 before beginning your installation.
+Nauta requires certian components (as shown in the table below) before beginning your installation.

 ## List of External Software Components

-Table 1 shows the software package that includes the external software components for Nauta.
+The table shows the software package that includes the external software components for Nauta.

 Name | Version | Project link
 --- | --- | ---